sematext/docs/docs/synthetics/http-monitor.md

 * **Response Body JSON** - If the response body is JSON, [JSONPath](https://github.com/json-path/JsonPath) can be used to extract a specific value and compare against the expected value.
 More information on how to set up these conditions is provided in the [next subsection](#configuring-custom-alerts-based-on-json-response).

 Various operators like **Equals**, **Less Than**, **Greater Than**, **Contains** are supported based on condition type.
+These conditions define the alert rule for your monitor.
+You can choose the priority of the alert rule right below the table where the alert conditions are edited.
+The default priority for HTTP monitor alert rules is **Warning**.
+For more information on alerting, refer to the [Creating Synthetics Alerts](/alerts/create-synthetics-alerts) page.

 By default, the UI adds the below conditions while creating an HTTP monitor.
 You can change them during the creation: